Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 	2. What am I going to do today?
 	3. What's in my way?

-* Interation planning meetings are design to mvoe items from the backlog into the next iteration
+* Integration planning meetings are design to move items from the backlog into the next iteration
 * Backlog items should be quickly discussed then either selected or rejected
-* Retrospectives should 20-25 mintues long
+* Retrospectives should 20-25 minutes long
 * When debating/arguing, anything that cannot be solved in 5 minutes cannot be solved

 ### Focus - Manna

-* Sleep is extreamly important, make sure you get enough
+* Sleep is extremely important, make sure you get enough
-* Monitor how much caffine you are having, make sure its not too mcuh
+* Monitor how much caffeine you are having, make sure its not too much
-* Recharing should be done by de-focussing.
+* Recharging should be done by de-focussing.
 Do this by walking away from your code for a while
-* Physical exercise is also extreamly important.
+* Physical exercise is also extremely important.

 ### Time Boxing and Tomatoes

 * Use the pomodoro technique/ tomatoes
-* Set a timer for 25 mintues and aim to get a goal done in that time
+* Set a timer for 25 minutes and aim to get a goal done in that time
-* Nothing should interfere you during those 25 mintues
+* Nothing should interfere you during those 25 minutes
 * When the timer goes off, stop immediately and have a short break
 * After 4 iterations, take a longer break
 * On a good day, you can get 12-14 tomatoes done.